spacetelescope/jdaviz/docs/dev/links.rst

 as contours on top of the original sliced cube.

-This is by far the fastest way of linking, but it does rely on the datasets being exactly lined up pixel-wise.
-This approach can likely be used in specific parsers where it is known that the datasets are on the same grid.
+This is by far the fastest way of linking, but it does rely on the datasets being lined up pixel-wise.
+This approach can be used in specific parsers where it is known that the datasets are on the same grid.

+It is also possible to link all datasets using pixel links, but users will need to be aware that this then means specific features (such as stars) in different datasets will not line up when e.g. blinking, and making a selection or region of a certain feature will not necessarily select the same feature in another dataset.

 .. _link_by_wcs: